MECoban/Amazon-Scraper/README.md

 ## Disclaimer

 This tool is intended for educational purposes only.
 Always adhere to Amazon’s Terms of Service.
 Automated scraping and price comparison may be against their terms and could result in account penalties.
 Use responsibly.
+Be aware: Shipping fee and Amazon selling commisions not included.